Cheychus/ontology-harmonizer/README.md

 - imports an ARC-RO-Crate JSON file or retrieves an ARC from a configured NFDI4Plants GitLab instance ([DataHUB](https://www.nfdi4plants.org/arc-data-hub/))
 - extracts ontology-related metadata candidates from the ARC graph
-- lets users create, load and edit an mapping file
+- lets users create, load and edit a mapping file
-- searches the [TS4NFDI - API Gateway](https://ts4nfdi.github.io/api-gateway/) for ontology terms
+- searches the [Base4NFDI Terminology Service](https://ts4nfdi.github.io/api-gateway/) or [TIB Terminology Service](https://terminology.tib.eu/) for ontology terms
 - supports selecting a search result, creating a mapping term and adding references/synonyms
+- supports optional automatic suggestions from a separately hosted Python matching service
 - applies the mapping to the loaded ARC metadata and exports the updated JSON file
+- for authenticated GitLab projects, creates a branch, commit and merge request containing the updated ARC files

 ## Implementation